Understanding Strict Liability in Personal Injury Cases

 These are just some damages available in a strict liability case.
 If you are hurt because of a defective product, then the court can also assess punitive damages if warranted.
 If you have questions about whether your case falls under strict liability, then call us at Stephens Law today for help.

 If you have been hurt in an accident, you probably have many questions about what happens next.
-If you have questions about strict liability in your personal injury case, then contact us for a free consultation.
-You can have your questions answered by an experienced professional.
+If you have questions about strict liability in your personal injury case, then contact our Fort Worth personal injury office by calling us at (817) 420-7000 for a free consultation.
+You can have your questions answered by an experienced professional at Stephens Law Firm.